wlads/reefpoints/source/posts/2013-09-06-organizing-your-css.md

 ## SMACSS file structure ##

-SMACSS by Jonathan Snook is a must-read for front-end devs and it classifies styles into five different categories:
+[SMACSS](https://smacss.com/) by Jonathan Snook is a must-read for front-end designers and it classifies styles into five different categories:

 1) Base styles, which includes the CSS reset and element defaults.
 2) Layout styles, which includes the grid system and major component layout / positioning.